oh2th/fi.oh2th.homey-watchdog/README.md

 If the Homey Pro doesn't respond with a proper json message, restarts the Unifi switch port POE power using Unifi Network Controller API.

+## Prerequisities

+No changes need on your Homey Pro.

+Local account as super admin on the Unifi Controller.

 ## Usage

 ```